tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

 		 - A portrait of a slug-like creature decked in leather chords and a wispy shall, their eyestalks look rather dry and old,
 			 - old floors, have zseen many libations
 		 - three or four guests
-			 -  one of the goblins kights beigerance sits on stool eyes lowered
+			 -  one of the goblins kights,  [[Sir Beligerant]] sits on stool eyes lowered
 		 -

 #### Sanctuaries